 Are all academics project managers?

-When someone mentions a project manager, what often springs to mind is someone with that job title, leading a funded project to meet a set project outcome.
+When someone mentions a project manager, what often springs to mind is someone with that job title.
+They are leading a funded project to meet a set project outcome.
 If you are lucky, this may mean a Project Management Office (PMO) and the associated practices and controls.
-Depending on your viewpoint, this could be viewed as unnecessary meetings, paperwork and bureaucracy or the best thing ever to help ensure a project delivers - I like the latter.
+Depending on your viewpoint, we can see this as unnecessary meetings, paperwork and bureaucracy or the best thing ever to help ensure a project delivers – I like the latter.

 Recently, we have been reflecting on project management and university working.
 Odds are, most academics are project managers without either (a) realising it or (b) wanting to admit it.
-If you have done the following, or been asked to, you could be considered a project manager:
+If you have done the following, or been asked to, you might consider yourself a project manager:

 • Leading a module or a course